-From the first Sugar Bowl in 1935 through this past year’s 83rd Allstate Sugar Bowl Classic at the world-famous Mercedes-Benz Superdome, the goal of the event has remained the same – to create the best game possible.
+From the first Sugar Bowl in 1935 through this past year’s 87th Allstate Sugar Bowl Classic at the world-famous Caesars Superdome, the goal of the event has remained the same – to create the best game possible.
 Over its storied football history, the Sugar Bowl Classic has hosted many of the best coaches, players, and teams in college football history.
-Forty-eight Hall of Fame coaches have stalked the sidelines of the Sugar Bowl, while 17 Heisman Trophy winners and countless All-Americans have shown their skills in the New Orleans event.
-Throughout history, Sugar Bowl fans have had the opportunity to experience the brilliance of 27 national championship teams as well as seven match-ups between the top two teams in the nation – true national championship games.
+Fifty-one Hall of Fame coaches have stalked the sidelines of the Sugar Bowl, while 19 Heisman Trophy winners and countless All-Americans have shown their skills in the New Orleans event.
+Throughout history, Sugar Bowl fans have had the opportunity to experience the brilliance of 28 national championship teams as well as seven match-ups between the top two teams in the nation – true national championship games.

-In addition to the 48 Hall of Fame coaches the game has hosted, there have been 92 Sugar Bowl players who have gone on to the College Football Hall of Fame, including Tony Dorsett (Pittsburgh), Davey O’Brien (TCU), Deion Sanders (Florida State), Lee Roy Selmon (Oklahoma), Steve Spurrier (Florida) and Curt Warner (Penn State).
+In addition to the 50 Hall of Fame coaches the game has hosted, there have been 99 Sugar Bowl players who have gone on to the College Football Hall of Fame, including Tony Dorsett (Pittsburgh), Glenn Dorsey (LSU), Davey O’Brien (TCU), David Pollack (Georgia), Deion Sanders (Florida State), Lee Roy Selmon (Oklahoma), Steve Spurrier (Florida) and Curt Warner (Penn State).

 Since its inception in 1935, the Sugar Bowl and New Orleans have been synonymous with the best that college football has to offer.